Mengzhendada/compare/README2.md

 make
 make install
 ```
 Now the sidisgen is installed in build/app/sidisgen.
-To make it more convenient to access the generator, you could store its path in a file.
-Then, when you want to use the generator, you can simply source the file.
+To make it more convenient to access the generator, you could store its path in a setup file.
+Then, when you want to use the generator, you can simply source the setup file.
 ```bash
 #add the path to the generator
 export SIDISGEN_PATH=/path/to/sidis/build/app